jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Four steps to achievement: Plan purposefully.
-Prepare prayerfully.
-Proceed positively.
-Pursue persistently.
+It is not uncommon for people to spend their whole life waiting to start living.
-- William Arthur Ward
+- Eckhart Tolle

-Updated on: [9/28/2022]
+Updated on: [9/29/2022]
 <!-- #quoteEnd -->
 </pre>